Philadelphia Athletics: Selling the team

+Moving the team

-By the summer of 1954, it was obvious that the A's were on an irreversible slide into bankruptcy.
+By the summer of 1954, it was obvious that the Athletics were on an irreversible slide into bankruptcy.
 Earle and Roy decided that there was no choice but to sell their father's beloved team, and it was with great sorrow that the old man gave his approval for the sale.
 Although several offers were put forward by Philadelphia interests, American League president Will Harridge was convinced that the team could never be viable in Philadelphia.
 The sparse crowds at Shibe had been a source of frustration for some time to the other AL owners, as they could not even begin to meet their expenses for trips to Philadelphia.
 As a result, Harridge had come to believe that the only way to resolve the "Philadelphia problem" was to move the Athletics elsewhere.
 For this reason, when Chicago businessman Arnold Johnson offered to buy the team, the other owners pressured Roy Mack to agree to the sale.
 Johnson had very close ties to the Yankees; he not only owned Yankee Stadium but also owned Blues Stadium in Kansas City, home to the Yankees' top farm team.
-Johnson intended to move the A's to a renovated Blues Stadium if he was cleared to buy them.
+Johnson intended to move the Athletics to a renovated Blues Stadium if he was cleared to buy them.
 The Yankees made no secret that they favored Johnson, and their backing gave him the upper hand with the other owners.
-After an October 12 owners meeting at which several offers from Philadelphia interests were rejected as inadequate (Harridge later said that while several of them "talked about millions", they didn't have any money behind them), Mack agreed in principle to sell the A's to Johnson no later than October 18.
+After an October 12 owners meeting at which several offers from Philadelphia interests were rejected as inadequate (Harridge later said that while several of them "talked about millions," they didn't have any money behind them), Mack agreed in principle to sell the Athletics to Johnson no later than October 18.